 True story about a Thai boy who accidentally knocks the head off his family's Happy Idol.
 An innocent question, "Why can't the idols heal themselves?" leads to a spiritual awakening.

-Classic nursery rhymes, beautifully illustrated.
+This Mother Goose book of nursery rhymes is beautifully illustrated.
 The lively rhythm of old favorites is full of wisdom, humor, and silly nonsense.
 A poetic introduction to literature.

 Mostly serious but sometimes lighthearted look at various jobs--from farmer to service station owner, newspaper reporter to veterinarian.
 Fascinating!
 In Usborne's inimitable style.